yasin-herken/yasin-herken/README.md

   Full Stack Developer

   ---
-  🔭   I’m currently working on swarm robots for Teknofest 2022.
-My responsibilities are web application and swarm algorithms development
+  🔭   I’m currently working on building web application for clients.

-   🌱 I’m currently learning React, Nodejs.
+   🌱 I’m currently learning MERN Stack.

    📫 How to reach me: yasin.herken123@gmail.com

   👨🏻‍💻 Most of my projects are available on <a href="www.github.com/yasin-herken">github</a>

-  🥅 2022 Goals: Make projects with react and nodejs
+  🥅 2022 Goals: Make projects with MERN stack

   ---